dessertivore/tube-feed-manager/README.md

 # Tube feed managing software

+## Description
+Software to store information about tube fed patients, for use by a paediatric dietitian.

+This app keeps track of whether children were reviewed by the dietitian or not since their nutritional requirements changed (at 1, 4, 7, 11 and 15 years of age), what feed they are on, and how their weight centile is in comparison with their goal weight centile.

 ## Functions
 - CRUD: Create user, read user, update user, delete user
 - Read/insert/update review dates
-- Read/insert/update in tube feeds and volumes
+- Read/insert/update tube feeds and volumes
 - Read/insert/update current weight centile
-- View graph of weight centile over time, and how it compares to goal weight centile
+- View graph of weight centile over time, and how it compares to goal weight centile range

 ## Installation